camunda/camunda-docs/docs/self-managed/modeler/web-modeler/api.md

 ## Authentication

-To authenticate for the API you need to generate a JWT token and pass it in each request.
+To authenticate for the API, generate a JWT token and pass it in each request; guidance on this is provided in the following sections.

 ### Obtain JWT token